-Inertia is a dark tale of psychological illness, narcissism, and severed lives.
+The Hideout is a dark tale of psychological illness, narcissism, and severed lives.
 Here, Camilla Grebe once again excels in plot twists that grab readers by the throat.
 Set against a sweltering summer backdrop, Grebe’s authentically flawed characters come alive and a chilling tale unravels to reveal evil lurking in the most serene of surroundings…

 “Incredibly well-written and relentlessly thrilling.
 Grebe proves she’s a master of creating tension – what horrifying anxiety can be worse than seeing your own little child disappear? […] We meet both well established characters and new acquaintances, and it’s apparent that behind the portrayal of drug trafficking and the work of the police lies a great deal of research.
 Everything is authentically portrayed, which makes it even more nerve-wracking.
 The milieu is intriguing and the character portrayals are nuanced.
-Inertia is a book that will appeal to readers looking for a first rate crime novel.”
+The Hideout is a book that will appeal to readers looking for a first rate crime novel.”

 “The publisher calls the books ‘thrilling’ in their press release, but that doesn’t even begin to cover it.
 Because in Camilla Grebe’s latest novel icy eeriness echoes through the Swedish landscape. […] Brilliant, ominous, frightening.”